 You may submit a petition requesting permission to count a class that's not on the approved list for your TQE concentration area.
+The petition should include a copy of a recent syllabus, if possible.
+Please lsut the courses taken/proposed for your TQE (include semester and grade if taken).
 Such petitions are more likely to be approved when:

-- the class is sufficiently rigorous usually this means problem sets and quizzes rather than entirely project based; - the content is well aligned with topics covered in the approved classes in that concentration area.
+• the class is sufficiently rigorous - usually this means problem sets and quizzes rather than entirely project based;

+• the content is well aligned with topics covered in the approved classes in that concentration area.

 You can submit your petition to Traci Anderson via email.
 Petitions may be submitted at any time, but please allow sufficient time if you wish to receive an answer before the start of classes: August 15 for fall; January 15 for spring.

 Why pick from a pre-specified list of classes, rather than just taking whatever courses I want in my chosen concentration area?
 How are the lists of classes in each TQE concentration areas determined?

-The lists of classes in each TOE concentration area are developed based on the requirements of the corresponding PhD program; this insures that MEMP students get the same rigorous training in foundational subjects as their peers in those disciplines.
+The lists of classes in each TQE concentration area are developed based on the requirements of the corresponding PhD program; this insures that MEMP students get the same rigorous training in foundational subjects as their peers in those disciplines.
 Beyond the basic departmental requirements, the lists are customized to allow MEMP students some flexibility to select from classes with a focus on human health and to achieve some measure of uniformity across the different TQE areas within MEMP.
 Each area has a concentration area chair, a faculty member knowledgeable in the discipline who oversees the TQE concentration area.
 The lists are updated annually based on curricular changes in the associated departments and degree programs.